nordiccucumber/tannlege/replit.md

 ## Overview

-This is a modern Norwegian dental practice website built with React/TypeScript frontend and Node.js/Express backend.
-The application serves as a professional website for Dr. Mai Solgunn Glasø Slåttebrekk's dental practice in Oslo, featuring appointment booking, contact forms, and informational content about dental services.
+This is a modern Norwegian dental practice website built with React/TypeScript frontend for static HTML export.
+The application serves as a professional website for Dr. Mai Solgunn Glasø Slåttebrekk's dental practice in Oslo, featuring Google Sheets integration for dynamic content management and contact forms.
+The website is designed to be deployed as static HTML to One.com or similar web hosting services.

 ## System Architecture